nickyiliwang0000/h/react-and-firebase/authentication-with-firebase.md

 }
 ```

-These rules tell Firebase to only allow users who are authenticated to read and write from the database.
+These rules tell Firebase to only allow users who are authenticated to read from and write to the database.

-We are going to create an instance of the Google provider object as well as an instance of the auth module from firebase:
+We are going to create an instance of the Google provider object as well as an instance of the `auth` module from `firebase`:
 ```javascript
 //App.js
 const provider = new firebase.auth.GoogleAuthProvider();